julelang/manual/src/comptime/comptime-matching.md

 ## Compile-Time Panic

-Comptime matching statements provides compile-time panic calls.
+Comptime matching statements provide compile-time panic calls.
 You can issue a compile error with a panic call to prevent improper matches and fail the compilation.
 To call compile-time panic on inappropriate matches, call panic only in that case and do it using a constant string value.

 For example: